chris3edwards3/update_era5_workflow/README.md

+### OLD VERSION, Updated version is on BYU-Hydroinformatics

 # Update ERA-5 Workflow

 The purpose of this workflow is to continuously update the ERA-5 RAPID simulation as new ERA-5 Runoff data becomes available.
 The ERA-5 Historical Simulation is part of the GEOGloWS Streamflow Services.